adhoc-dev/sale/sale_subscription_ux/README.rst

 #.
 Adds menu item for Subscription Lines in the Suscription main menu.
 #.
 Adds in the list view in the Sales Order model,  a column with the MRR.
 If it's a subscription, it will show a positive number, if not, the amount shown will be 0.
 #.
 Allows to hide the column that cointains the client_order_ref field in the Subscriptions list view.
+#.
+Adds option 'Invoice Method' in subscription templates allowing invoices to be created and stay in draft.
+#.
+Keeps field 'Subscription Plan/Quotation Plan' visible while a subscriptions is confirmed.

 Installation
 ============